 In smartphone applications, it is easy to see the benefit of 35-micron line and space and the ability to shrink the circuit size to allow space for a larger battery and more sophisticated electronics.
 As a smartphone user, I know I appreciate that larger battery!
 But even outside of the high-volume smartphone market, there is an increased interest in the ability to design with feature sizes below 75 microns and, along with that, there is an increased interest in what options are available in low-volume and development quantities to achieve this.
 While working with the SMTA to help develop a new conference launching this fall, “Additive Electronics: PCB Scale to IC Scale,” it has be-come clear that the industry is at an inflection point.
 Increasingly sophisticated electronics in smaller and lighter-weight packaging will continue to drive the need to deliver finer feature sizes, leaving designers with the need to identify potential solutions and provide fabricators with the opportunity to bring in new capabilities to meet this need.

 One of the forerunners in this technology advancement is Averatek’s A-SAP process.
 Averatek has created a liquid metal ink (LMI) and semi-additive manufacturing processes that are capable of achieving feature sizes from 75 down to 5 microns.
 This technology is available for license to PCB facilities and fits well with traditional PCB manufacturing equipment.
 Currently, the A-SAP process is being piloted in two PCB fabrication facilities and will be commercially available over the next few months.

-To read the full version of this article which originally appeared in the August 2018 issue of PCB007 Magazine, click here.
+To read this entire column, which appeared in the October 2019 issue of PCB007 Magazine, click here.